Being in Jordan can feel like being on another planet. It’s not far off.

 You can find places to stay on Airbnb and most hotel booking sites.
 Rooms range from $20 a night up to $350, with a wide array of amenities.
 The more expensive sites include a bathroom in an enclosed room as well as dinner and breakfast, and more comfortable amenities like air conditioning and heating.

 The cheaper sites are pretty rudimentary with shared bathrooms.
 Make sure to check the weather during the day and night hours before you book.
 Depending on the time of year, temperatures can be very high or even drop below 30 degrees at night.
 It may be worth splurging a bit just to have air or heat.

-Thrifty Tip: Have the Chase Saphire Preferred or Reserve?
+Thrifty Tip: Have the Chase Saphire Preferred Card or the Chase Sapphire Reserve?
 Search for Wadi Rum hotels and book using Ultimate Rewards.
 Our stay at the UFO Luxhotel was close to $300/night but only 15,000 Chase Ultimate Rewards points!

 Your accommodation may offer you tours in the desert by local bedouins, with prices that vary based on the length of the tour.
 We chose a three-hour tour for 60 Dinar ($85 USD) for a private jeep tour, and it was well worth it.

 Thrifty Tip: Get up early!
 Go on a sunrise tour of the desert.
 The colors and light are amazing early in the morning – and you may have it all to yourself!

 Words cannot do Petra justice.
 Not even photos can truly capture it.

 Petra is a massive complex of awe-inspiring temples, caves, theaters, and more carved right into the side of massive cliffs.
 Set aside at least two days to explore Petra thoroughly.